andrew/ultimate-awesome/README.md

 - [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [awesome-speaker-embedding](https://github.com/ranchlai/awesome-speaker-embedding) - A curated list of speaker-embedding speaker-verification, speaker-identification resources. .
 - [awesome-brazilian-youtubers](https://github.com/rcarubbi/awesome-brazilian-youtubers) - ▶️ An awesome list of awesome Brazilian YouTubers that teach about technology.
 Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.
-- [awesome-reflex](https://github.com/reflex-dev/awesome-reflex) - Python web framework for building both your frontend and backend with no JavaScript.
 - [awesome-transformer](https://github.com/SkyAndCloud/awesome-transformer) - This repo is not maintained.
 For latest version, please visit  A collection of transformer's guides, implementations and variants.
 - [Awesome-Target-driven-Navigation](https://github.com/Skylark0924/Awesome-Target-driven-Navigation) - Paper and summaries about state-of-the-art robot Target-driven Navigation task.
 - [awesome-ui5](https://github.com/TimoStaudinger/awesome-ui5) - 😎 A curated list of awesome OpenUI5 resources.